Fortu-42/gps/README.md

 # gps
 Use buses gps position to tell the user what bus should he or she take

-for now I just have the landing page, sign up and login made up
+for now I just have the options for users and buses

-the index file is index1.html
+the index file is index.html